tsemach/typescript-txjs/README.md

 #### Adding Job
 ##### TxJob Creation and Running

-To contruct a set a component running one after the other you can use the Job class.
+To construct a set of components running one after the other you can use the Job class.
 - First create: `let job = new Job('job-1')`
 - Then add some component to it by using add method: `job.add(TxMountPointRegistry.instnace.get(<component-name>)`
-- Finaly you can run by *execute* | *step* | *continue* methods.
+- Finally you can run by *execute* | *step* | *continue* methods to launch the execution.

 ##### TxJob events
 TxJob send two events **isCompleted** and **isStopped**.
 - **isCompleted** - is send when all components where executed. use job.getIsCompleted().subscribe(..);
 - **isStopped** - on single step, after each step is completed. use job.getIsStopped().subscribe(..);
+- **onComponent** - notify on every reply from a component. use job.getOnComponent().subscribe(..);

 ## Persistence
-The presistence enable you to serialize a certain job, store it in some external storage then reconstruct later one and continue the execution (by *continue* method) right in the same place.
-To use the pesistence you have two options one using the *TxJobPersistAdapter* other use low level *job.toJSON* and *job.upJSON* methods.
+The persistence enable you to serialize certain job, store it in some external storage then reconstruct later one and continue the execution (by *continue* method) exactly from the same place.
+To use the persistence you have two options one using the *TxJobPersistAdapter* or using the low level *job.toJSON* and *job.upJSON* methods.

 ##### Using TxPersistenceAdapter
 - create a class which implements TxJobPersistAdapter.
 Implement save and read method.
-- `TxJobPersistAdapter.save(uuid: string, json: TxJobJSON, name?: string)`: this will called by the framwork when a job needs to persist.
+- `TxJobPersistAdapter.save(uuid: string, json: TxJobJSON, name?: string)`: this will called by the framework when a job needs to persist.
 - `TxJobPersistAdapter.read(uuid: string): TxJobJSON`: this will call by framework when it need to reconstruct a Job.
 - register you class on the *TxJobRegistry* as follow:
   ````
   let persist = new Persist(); // class that implements TxJobPersistAdapter
   TxJobRegistry.instance.driver = persist;
   ````
+>Note: the **TxJobJSON** is the job serialize type.

 This will store the job state before execute each component.
 The method save is up to you your storage implementation.
 Usually persistence goes with with *run-until* execution option.
 Using execute with run-until:
 ````